CharleneMcKeown/learning-day/README.md

 ###### A History Lesson

-Back in the early days of the web, static sites were prevalent.
+Back in the early days of the web, static sites were common.
 [Geocities, anyone?!](https://www.geocitiesarchive.org/index.html)

 As time passed and e-commerce become more prevalent, dynamic sites backed by databases became the norm, allowing users to log into websites, place orders and write reviews.